Compensation and pay in lieu of notice

 Potential compensation depends on the size of your employer.
 Compensation also depends on the number of employees working at the time of your dismissal.
 Your entitlement changes when your employer has 50 or more employees.
 It is important to note that you cannot contract out of Employment Standards Act minimums in relation to notice, severance pay, and vacation pay.

-Other factors affecting compensation and pay in lieu of notice
+Other factors influencing compensation and pay in lieu of notice

 Your employer can lay you off and later ask you to return to work.
 Employers then attempt to treat your return date as a new starting date.
 The employer will try to use your new starting date to calculate compensation.
 The purpose of this is to decrease the pay in lieu of notice you should be paid.
 In many instances your employee cannot use the lay-off in order to shorten your tenure with the company.
 If your employment is continuous, your compensation will be larger.
 The employer will try to say that your employment was not continuous.
 If this happens to you, be sure to contact an employment lawyer.
 Do not make any rash decisions.